SharonLeviDevops/DateAndTimeWebApp/README.md

 Requirements
 ------------
-To run this project, you will need to have Docker and Nginx installed on your machine.
+To run this project, you will need to have Docker and git installed on your machine.
 You will also need to have basic knowledge of how to use the command line to navigate directories and run commands.

 Usage
 -----